jdavidberger/libsurvive-extras/README.md

 This tracks loosely with that of a [pinhole camera model](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html). *However*, it does not track exactly.
 In a typical application of PNP to pinhole cameras, you are given pixels for correspondence whereas here we have angles.
 This makes the math much simpler.

-Whereas with a pinhole camera, you need to calibrate a camera matrix; which includes center point and focal length.
-There is no sensor lens in our case, which means there are no pixel values per se.
+Whereas with a pinhole camera you need to calibrate a camera matrix; There is no sensor lens in our case, which means there are no pixel values per se.
 However, if you imagine a plane exactly 1 meter (or whatever unit your 3d points are in) in front of the lighthouse, you can solve for where the line would intercept that plane from the given angle.

 Recall that